Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 This is designed so you only need one base stack that you deploy first, then you can deploy any number of leaf stacks on it.
 This lets you modify one leaf/container stack, without affecting the rest, and still have shared resources to reduce cost/complexity where appropriate.

+**Note**: The word `Stack` is overloaded here.
+Both the "base" and "leaf" stacks each contain two stacks inside them (in different regions).
+There's just no better word, "app" is the entire project.

 - The [./leaf_stack](./leaf_stack/README.md) is what runs a single container.
 One `leaf_stack` for one container.
-- The [base_stack.py](./base_stack.py) is common architecture that different containers can share (i.e VPC).
+- The [./base_stack](./base_stack/README.md) is common architecture that different containers can share (i.e VPC, HostedZone).
 Multiple "Leaf Stacks" can point to the same "Base Stack".
 - The [./utils](./utils/README.md) are functions that don't fit in the other two.
 Mainly config readers/parsers.

 Click here to jump to '[Base Stack Config Options](#base-stack-config-options)'.
 It's the last section, since it's the longest.